prvdmwrong/prvdmwrong/docs/index.md

     export class CoinsProvider {}
     ```

-    Providers are just plain classes.
+Providers are just plain modules.
 It's easy to implement more methods,
 properties, and the likes into a provider:

 === "Luau"